ninia/jep/README.rst

     # this is where my libjep.so is.
     export LD_LIBRARY_PATH=/usr/local/lib

-Adding some heap memory is a good idea, too.

 The libpython used here is whatever you've compiled jep against.
 If you don't know, try this command: